cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 A brief overview is as follows:
 - **POST** request to convert an IFC model to 3D Tileset, and output tileset.json files.
 Accepted parameters:
     1. `assetUrl`
-    - Sets the file path to directory or url holding the glTF assets in the tilesets generated.
+    - Sets the file path to directory or url holding the glb assets in the tilesets generated.
     - Valid formats include `"."`, `"./file/path"`, `"../../file/path"`, and `"http://www.example.com"`.
 Please do not add an ending `/`, which will be generated in the code itself.
 ```
 /api